SAKryukov/storage-free-pass/doc/article.md

 ## What's Next?

-The creation of the accounts structure is still manual programming.
+- The creation of the accounts structure is still manual programming.
 It can be done even without any programming experience, just by the available sample packages with the product.
 However, it's not a big problem to create another tool to be used to program accounts graphically and generate the account code.
 It's not a problem to make this tool based on a Web browser.
 The user can open ???

+- Maybe I'll add the possibility to use encrypted passwords.
+I [criticized them](#heading-what27s-wrong-with-password-managers3f), but there are situations where they are useful. ???

 ## Conclusions